 Teach coping skills to handle anger in healthy ways

-Teach your teenager adaptive coping skills.
-Learning stress coping strategies, such as meditation, deep breathing and reappraising the particular situation, is a great way to handle and prevent angry feelings13.
+Learning stress coping strategies, such as meditation, deep breathing, and reappraising the particular situation, is a great way to handle and prevent angry feelings13.

-Do not encourage maladaptive coping strategies such as avoiding the topic because that is associated with negative outcomes in teens.
-Using avoidant strategies to deal with anger are related to the use of alcohol or substances such as marijuana3.
+Using avoidant strategies to deal with anger is related to the use of alcohol or substances such as marijuana3.